Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/arena_1000/_index.md

 Each level will have a set time limit you must survive which isn't affected by calling in more waves early.
 I.E (The level is 120 seconds long and you call in more waves early by shooting the bell, speeding up the timer and getting more points, the level will still take a full 120 seconds to complete)

 After the level timer timeouts, all enemies will stop spawning and the music and scenery and adjust slightly to signify to the player that the round is complete.
-The score timer will pause and after the player finishes up clearing the enemies that are left standing, a hole will open up in the center of the level and the bell will fall through.
+The score timer will pause and after the player finishes up clearing the enemies that are left standing, The bell will crash through the center of the arena, leaving a hole.
 At the player's leisure, they can jump into the hole and follow the bell to the next level.

 ## **GameModes**
 There will be two gamemodes for the player to choose from: